emmajanedrews/base-template/_posts/2017-05-22-whats-happening-in-our-local-real-estate-market.md

 **Inventory in the metro area is down 16%, while inventory in Scott County is down almost 17.5%.** So, what does the absorption rate look like?

 The absorption rate is how long it would take to sell all of the homes currently on the market if no other homes came on the market.
 An absorption rate of five to seven months is considered a balanced market, while anything under five months is a seller’s market.
-In the metro and Scott County, the absorption rate is in the upper twos, which is even lower than the 3 months of inventory we had last year.
+In the metro and Scott County, the absorption rate is in the upper twos, which is even lower than the three months of inventory we had last year.

 However, the absorption rate is different in each price point.
 Homes under $350,000 have an absorption rate of 1.7 months.
 Homes over $350,000 have an absorption rate of five to six months, so there is a more balanced market in those higher price points.